CityCenter: Design

 A defining feature of CityCenter is the use of glass paneling on each of its towers.
 The Cosmopolitan resort, located directly north, is sometimes mistaken as part of CityCenter due to its similar design.
 Visitors have also had difficulty distinguishing CityCenter's towers due to their shared design of glass paneling.
 The exterior also includes 80000 sqft of stone from a quarry in nearby Jean, Nevada.

 CityCenter received mixed reviews when it opened.
 Architecture critic Christopher Hawthorne opined that CityCenter's designers coated it with "a high-gloss, homogenous and faintly corporate sheen", stating that it is "wrapped in a series of shimmering mirrored-glass packages, making the place from certain angles look like a slightly less buttoned-up version" of Time Warner Center in Manhattan.

 Paul Goldberger, architecture critic for The New Yorker, questioned MGM's goal in building CityCenter as a counterpoint to recent themed resorts, writing that "the underlying risk of the CityCenter project is that good buildings next to outlandish ones will look quiet and bland.
 Caesars Palace and its progeny are crass but iconic.
 The CityCenter buildings are sophisticated, but you wonder, finally, if they are all that memorable".
 Brock Radke of Las Vegas Weekly called the design "too subtle" for the Strip: "Its design demands that you seek it out, where other resorts leap unabashedly into the Vegas spotlight whenever possible".
+Sam Lubell of The Architect's Newspaper wrote, "For all CityCenter's flash, architecturally it is conservative and breaks little new ground."
+Lubell went on to call it an "architectural petting zoo; a collection of pretty objects with limited relationship to one another," writing further, "Urbanity as just a vague theme is a depressing concept.
+Instead, why not focus more on Vegas itself, with all its wackiness and complexity, as inspiration?"